 Baby wearing has many benefits to both you and your baby.
 Your baby gets comfort and a snugly place to sleep when they are younger and then a safe position from which to explore the world as they get older.
 You enjoy hands free time to get things done, keeping your baby close at all times, what’s not to love?
 The convenience and health benefits of baby wearing are widely acknowledged but did you know that the way you carry your baby might need to change over time?
-This guide from Izmi talks you through the three stages of the baby wearing journey…
+This guide talks you through the three stages of the baby wearing journey…

 Stage 1 – Newborn